 So let’s start with a game-plan.

-Predefine & communicate agenda
+Predefine & communicate your rehearsal agenda

 There’s a paradoxical issue about many live rehearsal situations: While a free, unpredictable flow of things can bring out the best of all creative juices, it can also dry up pretty fast.
 And leave a room buzzing, but also aimless like a headless chicken.